daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 </div>
 </div>

-Please email me at simplehomemom@gmail.com right away if technology goes wonky on you and I'll sort it out.
-Thanks!
+**Please note:** I'll email you a copy of the Simple Meal Planning Guide within 24 hours!
+Email me at simplehomemom@gmail.com or find me [@simplehomemom](www.instagram.com/simplehomemom) on Instagram if anything goes wonky with technology.
+Thanks! :)

 **Blogs of mine you may enjoy:**